jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/0_Intro.typ

 /* -------------------------------------------------------------------------- */

 // Word rep ins. done
+// proofread ins. done

 /* ------------------------------ Introduction ------------------------------ */
 = Introduction <chap_0>
 The introduction begins with an initial background of the niche field of #gls("swith", long:true) in @chap_0_1.
-This offers readers with a foundational overview of the research field, while a detailed examination of the subject is given in @chap_0_7.
+This offers readers a foundational overview of the research field, while a detailed examination of the subject is given in @chap_0_7.
 Following an introduction to #glspl("swith"), @chap_0_2 explains the motivation underlying this work. @chap_0_3 delineates the overall objectives of the research. @chap_0_4 outlines the structural organization of this thesis, offering readers a systematic overview of the covered topics.
 @chap_0_5 addresses the novel contributions and importance of this dissertation.
 The introduction also includes @chap_0_6, which enables transparency regarding the research funding sources and acknowledges all financial support.